HPENetworking/topology_lib_systemctl/README.rst

 ==============================================
-system_fail Communication Library for Topology
+system_control Communication Library for Topology
 ==============================================

 Check if switch has system services that failed